thbitzer/fatguy/README.md

 # fatguy

-This is a sample Game Make Studio 2 game
+This is a sample Game Maker Studio 2 game